 For Mac computers, if you’re still running Catalina, Big Sur, or Monterey, you need to launch a Finder window and back up with Finder.

 If you have synced your iPhone to iTunes before, but it fails to sync to iTunes this time and iTunes keeps asking for “Trust This Computer“.

 This is probably because your iPhone has been powered off since the last sync, or this is not the same computer that you used to connect your device.

 echoshare iOS Data Backup, known as a powerful iOS manager, is one of the best tools that is designed to keep your data safe.

-This tool can access your locked iPhone without unlocking your iPhone, so it doesn’t matter if your iPhone is locked/disabled or has an unresponsive screen.
+This tool can access your locked iPhone without unlocking your iPhone through a trusted computer, so it doesn’t matter if your iPhone is locked/disabled or has an unresponsive screen.